Trees

 Tree ownership and maintenance

 Trees are owned by the person who owns the land that it stands on.
-If a tree straddles a border, it is owned by the owner of the land on which it was originally planted - this can be difficult to determine so shared ownership is often assumed.
+For trees that straddle a boundary, the general rule of thumb is that ownership rests with whoever has the greatest proportion of a tree’s trunk footprint on their side of the boundary, in the rarer scenario where this is hard to discern, it is owned by the owner of the land on which it was originally planted - this can be difficult to determine so shared ownership is often assumed.

 For all practical purposes trees on the highway are the responsibility of the Highway Authority and branches which interfere with pedestrians and traffic, street signs and lights, or obstruct sightlines in relation to the highway are removed as part of a crown lifting program.